CleverCloud/documentation/content/doc/find-help/faq.md

 ## I can't create my add-on

-The creation of add-ons require you to fill the information of your account, such as the city, ZIP code, etc.
+To create add-ons, you need to complete your account information, including your city and ZIP code.
 For example, you can't create a Matomo add-on if those information aren't present.